pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 To provide an audit trail of what a user does in a system, it is important to configure the Tanzu Application Platform so that the identity of a user is known.
-When installing and configuring the Tanzu Application Platform, there are several areas where user identity configuration needs to be considered.
-Currently, the Tanzu Application Platform has three different areas where users have identities.
+When installing and configuring the Tanzu Application Platform, there are several areas where user identity configuration must be considered.
+Tanzu Application Platform has three different areas where users have identities.

 1. Tanzu Developer Portal